 Sometimes you want to try new stuff, but you’re scared of messing up, wasting money or maybe you just have no clue where to start.
 A centrepiece on your dining room table can really pull everyone into the mood of the holiday.
 Not only that, it doesn’t have to be expensive or take all that much time.
-Picking your items can even be fun!
-All these tips can be used for any centrepiece you might want to build, like for Christmas!
+Picking your items can even be fun and all of these tips can be used for any centrepiece you might want to build, like for Christmas!

 Pick things and colours you love!
 Work off of that you already have: table textiles, plates, fresh flowers, an abundance of apple.
 It’s all in the arrangements, which is super easy to move around to satisfy your vision.
 I really wanted to do royal blue with autumn colours, but the thrift shops were just not co-operating with me this year.
 I went with the uber popular purple, as it allowed me to purchase everything on mega discount right before Thanksgiving.
 You can make this as simple or elaborate as you like, so relax and enjoy.